Table of Contents

 Stanford Computer Science (CS) researched this trend.
 As the CS reports, “a virtual world is a computer-simulated representation of a world with specific spatial and physical characteristics, and users of virtual worlds interact with each other via representations of themselves called avatars.”

 These are not video games.
 In fact, traditional video games have a final goal or a mission.
-Instead, in the virtual lands, there is no objective: the idea is to live online like the user would live offline.
+Instead, in the virtual lands, there is no objective: the idea is to live online as the user would live offline.
 Perhaps even better.

 In fact, in virtual land, people can be anyone.
 Through the anonymity and shield of the avatar, users can invent a whole new identity.
 It’s a computer-simulated reality with cities, crowds, and endless opportunities.